carlosfrias/test-ci/README-JENKINSFILE.md

 # Jenkins Pipeline

-This README describes the Jenkinsfile used to define a Jenkins 2 Pipeline.
+This describes the Jenkinsfile used to define a Jenkins 2 Pipeline.
 This Jenkinsfile follows the declarative pipeline style.